Astuceman/Daz-Iray-Shaders-and-Lights/README.md

 - `Lights`                Lights .DSA files + Render of ball scene to see how the light look
 - `Example-renders`       Example render of one shader or light in many situation (no rules)
 - `Stress-test`           Test scene to figure out if your shader or light work in every situations
+- `Textures`              Texture who are mostly used by shaders

 # How to download and apply shaders or lights ?